Skip to content

 This document codifies lab practices and expectations for new and existing group members and is divided into three main sections:

-1. Expectations and conduct clarifies some of the expectations we have for ourselves and for one another
+1. Lab Expectations clarifies the expectations we have for ourselves and for one another.

-3. Joining the Lab guides prospective group members through the process of joining.
+3. Join Us guides prospective group members through the process of joining.

 Contribute

 This is intended to be a living document and remains a work in progress.
 Lab and community members are strongly encouraged to contribute to this document!
-See the README file on of the GitHub repo for detailed instructions.
+See here for instructions.

 Mission